Leonid Smirnov (politician): Early life

-Smirnov was the son of a worker and was born on 3 April 1916 in Kuznetsk, a town to the west of Samara, Russia, then part of Saratov province but now in Penza Oblast.
+Smirnov was born in Kuznetsk to a worker's family.
 He began his working life as an electrician in 1930 in Rostov-on-Don.

 He studied at the Novocherkassk Industrial Institute from 1933 to 1934 and graduated in 1939.
 Whilst studying, he worked from 1933 to 1930 in Novocherkassk, first as a duty electrician and then as an electrical engineering inspector.

 Ministry of Armaments of the USSR

 Smirnov worked for the Ministry of Armaments of the USSR from 1939 to 1961: